 Since receivers join and leave layers over time in layered multicast, it is hard to control or predict precisely which packets they will receive.
-While this is not particularly problematic for appropriately encoded streaming content [12] that does not need to be transmitted reliably, scheduling packets across the layers in reliable multicast applications is a challenging problem.
-Recently, there has been much work on integrating forward error correcting (FEC) codes into layered multicast as an end-to-end solution for scaling reliable multicast to audiences with heterogeneous download bandwidths.
-The benefit of using an encoded data stream is that it is no longer necessary to solve the difficult problem of delivering every single packet to every single host, thus admitting some flexibility into the scheduling of data packets onto layers over time [5], [18].
-In our implementation, we use a digital fountain encoding [5] to generate an effectively unbounded number of different forward error correcting packets to be scheduled among the different layers.
-In this approach, as soon as the receiver receives enough distinct encoding packets, it can recover the original data, independent of the particulars of which layers it subscribed to over time.
+While this is not particularly problematic for appropriately encoded streaming content [10] that does not need to be transmitted reliably, scheduling packets across the layers in reliable multicast applications is a challenging problem.
+Recently there has been much work on integrating forward error correcting (FEC) codes into layered multicast as an end-to-end solution for scaling reliable multicast to audiences with heterogeneous download bandwidths.
+The benefit of using an encoded data stream is that it is no longer necessary to solve the difficult problem of delivering every single packet to every single host, thus admitting some flexibility into the scheduling of data packets onto layers over time [16, 3].
+In our implementation, we use a digital fountain encoding [3] to generate an effectively unbounded number of different forward error correcting packets to be scheduled among the different layers.
+In this approach, as soon as the receiver receives enough distinct encoding packets, it can recover the original data, independent from the particulars of which layers it subscribed to over time.

-III.
-DYNAMIC LAYERING (DL)
+3. DYNAMIC LAYERING (DL)

-A significant limitation of current approaches to congestion-controlled layered multicast is the timeliness of joining and leaving groups.
-With all previous schemes, rate increases can only be accomplished by joining one or more multicast groups; likewise rate reductions can only be accomplished by leaving one or more groups.
-Large join latencies are not especially problematic, although they introduce sluggish behavior caused by rate increases occurring more slowly than anticipated.
-Large leave latencies pose severe problems, however, as they limit responsiveness to congestion and can create unfairness to sessions which react relatively more quickly to congestion.
+A significant limitation of current approaches to congestion controlled layered multicast is the timeliness of joining and leaving groups.
+With all existing schemes, rate increases can only be accomplished by joining one or more multicast groups; likewise rate reductions can only be accomplished by leaving one or more groups.
+Large join latencies are not especially problematic, but they introduce sluggish behavior which may cause the throughput of multicast sessions to underperform.
+Large leave latencies pose severe problems however, as they limit responsiveness to congestion and can create unfairness to sessions which react more quickly to congestion.
 In practice, IGMP leave latencies can in fact be very substantial, often on the order of several seconds.